EmanueleGuidotti/EmanueleGuidotti/readme.md

-# Hi There, I'm Emanuele Guidotti and I'm a Senior Fron End Engineer
+# Hi There, I'm Emanuele a Fron End Engineer from Italy

 ## An overview about me
 Talented, sophisticated, innovative, and result-driven web developer with over 16 years’ hands-on experience building web and mobile software via front end technologies, such as AngularJS, Angular, React, React Native, Ionic, and in